 The double knurl markings on this barbell are designed to allow you to get identical hand placement for your wide grip lifts, and are regulation markings for both the International Powerlifting Federation and the International Weightlifting Federation.
 The “grooved” sleeves in this barbell do not offer much assistance in keeping your plates in place, so we recommend purchasing a pair of weight collars in order to keep them from sliding around while lifting.

 The double knurl markings on this barbell meet the International Weightlifting and the International Powerlifting Federation standards.
-This is for you to accurately set your hands up for wide grip lifts.
-Since you won’t find a center knurling on this barbell, it might not be the ideal choice to perform any back squats, and some people may find the bar doesn’t stick to their chest well enough during power cleans.
+This is for you to achieve identical hand placement for your lifts.
+Since you won’t find a center knurling on this barbell, it might not be the ideal choice to perform any back squats, and some people may find the bar doesn’t stick to their chest well enough during their cleans.

 When searching for a barbell, tensile strength is one of the best ways to determine the overall quality of the bar.
 Since this barbell is relatively close to the higher end of the spectrum with a rating of 190,000 PSI (some barbells can actually reach 235,000 PSI), it’s in the same ballpark as many popular barbells that are actually nearly double the price.